Collaboration and Communication

-This chapter will focus on the High Leverage Practices (HLPs) in Special Education (1-3), related to Collaboration.
+This chapter will focus on the High Leverage Practices (HLPs) in Special Education (1-3), related to Collaboration and communication.

 Adapted from McLeskey, J., Barringer, M-D., Billingsley, B., Brownell, M., Jackson, D., Kennedy, M., Lewis, T., Maheady, L., Rodriguez, J., Scheeler, M. C., Winn, J., & Ziegler, D. (2017, January).
 High-leverage practices in special education.
 Arlington, VA: Council for Exceptional Children & CEEDAR Center.
 (Permission is granted to reproduce and adapt any portion of this publication with acknowledgement)